Swinging for the Fences: Executive Reactions to Quasi-Random Option Grants

 Chicago Booth Research Paper No. 13-03

-The financial crisis renewed interest in the potential for pay-for-performance compensation to affect managerial risk-taking.
-We examine whether paying top executives with stock options induces them to take more risk.
-To identify the causal effect of options, we exploit two distinct sources of variation in option compensation that arise from institutional features of multi-year grant cycles.
-We find that a 10 percent increase in the value of new options granted leads to a 2-6 percent increase in firm equity volatility.
-This increase in risk is driven largely by an increase in leverage.
-We also find that an increase in stock options leads to lower dividend growth, with mixed effects on investment and firm performance.
+We examine how executive stock options affect risk-taking by exploiting two distinct sources of variation in option compensation that arise from institutional features of multi-year grant cycles.
+We find that, given average grant levels during our sample period, a 10 percent increase in new options granted leads to a 3–6 percent increase in equity volatility.
+This increase in risk is driven largely by increased leverage.
+We also find that increased options lead to lower dividend growth, with mixed effects on investment and performance.